briochie/wow.unity/README.md

  1. Create a new Unity project using the 3D (URP) template.
  2. [Install this package using the package manager.](https://docs.unity3d.com/Manual/upm-ui-giturl.html)
- 3. Create a folder in your project to place your wow.export assets (eg: 'Assets/wow.export/').
+ 3. Create a folder in the Assets folder for your project to export to (eg: 'Assets/wow.export/').
  4. Open wow.export.
  5. Configure wow.export to export directly to the folder you created in the previous step.
  6. Begin exporting your assets.